haidnav/Deals-disseration-project/README.md

 ## Additional comments
 Step 8 in this guide outlines how you can get started with using the Deals web app in a local environment.
 It should also give you an idea of the overall functionality of the web app.
 From here feel free to try and test different things within the application!

+It is important to note that you **will need** to install each of the requirements on your local machine, otherwise the app will not launch.